Here at Well Kept Wallet, we’re firm believers in having life insurance. Having a life insurance policy is critical to any solid financial plan.

 Here is a list of some of the bigger, more well-known life insurance companies.
 All of these companies specialize in no medical exam policies.

 These companies don’t require up-front medical exams.
 However, some may ask some questions about your health at the time of application.
 Or they may require that you get medical exams in certain cases.

 1. Haven Life

-Their goal was to provide simple, affordable and straightforward traditional and no medical exam life insurance options for people and families.
+Their goal was to provide simple and affordable insurance policies.
+They have traditional and no medical exam life insurance options.

 3. John Hancock